 The CD4 cell count in healthy individuals ranges from 500 to 1,600 cells per cubic millimeter of blood (cells/mm3).
 According to AIDS.gov, those with HIV are considered to have developed AIDS when their CD4 cell count drops to under 200 cells/mm3.

-If treatment is not sought, AIDS typically develops between 2 and 15 years after infection with HIV.
-The rate at which the virus develops depends on many factors, including the patient's age, general health, genetics, the presence of other infections, and standard of health care.
+The rate at which the virus progresses depends on many factors, including the patient's age, general health, genetics, the presence of other infections, and standard of health care.

-People who seek treatment before the condition advances, and maintain treatment throughout their lives, can usually expect to live almost as long as a person without HIV.
+If a person seeks treatment in the early stages and follows it throughout their life, they can usually expect to live as long as a person without HIV.